6 people favorited this theater

 Built on the site of the former St. James Episcopal Church, the Broadway Theatre was opened August 1, 1912 with the pre-Broadway(New York) try-out of “The Girl from Montmartre” starring Long Branch resident Richard Carle and stage performer Hattie Williams.
-The theatre also exhibited silent movies such as “Birth of a Nation”, “Ben-Hur” and “Phantom of the Opera” The Broadway Theatre was built by Walter Rosenberg (who later became Walter Reade).
+The theatre was equipped with a Moller organ (Opus 2806).
+It also exhibited silent movies such as “Birth of a Nation”, “Ben-Hur” and “Phantom of the Opera” The Broadway Theatre was built by Walter Rosenberg (who later became Walter Reade).
 It was closed in 1930 with the Fox talkie feature film “The Sky Hawk” starring Helen Chandler.

 The interior was dismantled and a new interior was constructed in an Atmospheric Spanish-Morish style designed by local architect Leon Cubberly.
 It reopened as the Paramount Theatre on January 16, 1931 with the Paramount movie “The Gang Buster” starring Jack Oakie.

 Lasting only 28 years, the last three years of operation saw speciality “Roadshow' prints of "Around the World in 80 Days”, “The Ten Commandments” (anamorphic wide-screen print) and “South Pacific”.
 The Paramount Theatre was closed on September 1959 with “Darby O'Gill and the Little People” and “Cast a Long Shadow”.
 The theatre was to resume operation in 1960 with the last exhibition of “The Ten Commandments” on June 8, but this never happened.